Making an API Request

 Note

-In addition to supporting authentication using tokens, APIs support authentication using AK/SK, which uses SDK to sign a request.
-During the signature, the Authorization (signature authentication) and X-Sdk-Date (time when a request is sent) headers are automatically added to the request.
+In addition to supporting token-based authentication, APIs support authentication using AK/SK.
+During AK/SK authentication, an SDK is used to sign a request, and the Authorization (signature authentication) and X-Sdk-Date (time when a request is sent) headers are automatically added to the request.

 The API for obtaining a user token does not require authentication.
-Therefore, this API only requires adding the Content-Type field.
+This API only requires adding Content-Type.
 The request with the added Content-Type header is as follows:

 POST https://{iam-endpoint}/v3/auth/tokens